-Covid-19 Update
+COVID-19 Update

-The last quarter of the year saw the rapid spread of the Covid-19 pandemic, starting with an initially unidentified illness found in Wuhan in December 2019.
-By the end of March the disease had spread worldwide having a very significant economic, social, and health impact, and a national lockdown was imposed to slow the spread of the virus.
+This financial year has been overshadowed by the COVID-19 global pandemic, and the governmental responses to it.
+Starting with an initially unidentified illness found in Wuhan in December 2019, by the beginning of April 2020 the disease had spread worldwide.
+There have been very significant economic, social, and health impacts.

-The activities of the pension fund at the end of the year focused on maintaining the safety and wellbeing of staff and scheme members and maintaining operational effectiveness, in particular ensuring that pensions continued to be paid, that cashflow is managed, and that calls to place planned investments could be made.
+The activities of the Pension Fund focused on maintaining the safety and wellbeing of staff and scheme members and maintaining operational effectiveness, in particular ensuring that pensions continued to be paid, that cashflow is managed, and that calls to place planned investments could be made.

-Pension fund staff have been able to work from home since the lockdown with a minimal presence being required in the office for business-critical functions that could not be done from home, for example dealing with physical post received.
+Throughout the year the Pension Fund's staff worked remotely with a minimal presence being required in the office for business-critical functions that could not be done from home, for example dealing with physical post received.

-A review of risks specifically relating to Covid-19 was undertaken in late March including the identification of mitigating actions, and a briefing on fund activities was provided to the Staff and Pensions Committee, Pension Fund Investment Sub Commit, and Local Pension Board in early April.
+A review of risks specifically relating to COVID-19 was undertaken in late March 2020 including the identification of mitigating actions.
+Officers briefed the Staff and Pensions Committee, Pension Fund Investment Sub-Committee, and Local Pension Board in early April, and quarterly thereafter.
+At the beginning of 2021 the COVID-19 risk register merged with the general risk register, so risks and mitigating actions could be reviewed and managed.

-Key operational administration and payroll activities were delivered during the lockdown, with pensions continuing to be paid.
-Cashflow management has been maintained, with the fund holding higher cash balances to reduce the risk of needing to sell assets inappropriately to service cash requirements.
-Investment activity has continued, with the fund being able to meet calls made by fund managers relating to existing investment commitments.
+Key operational administration and payroll activities were delivered during the lockdowns, with pensions continuing to be paid.
+Cashflow management has been maintained, with the Fund holding higher cash balances to reduce the risk of needing to sell assets inappropriately to service cash requirements.
+Investment activity has continued, with the Fund being able to meet calls made by fund managers relating to existing and new investment commitments.

-The County Council recently moved to the Microsoft platform, using Microsoft 365 and issuing Surface Pros as standard.
+The County Council uses the Microsoft platform, with Microsoft 365 and Surface Pro computers as standard.
 The functionality available has enabled staff to continue their roles including meeting with each other virtually, sharing information, and processing tasks.

-Covid-19 caused significant volatility in financial markets towards the end of the financial year.
-Market activity is being monitored, however the Fund takes a long term view, and continues to work closely with its advisers on making decisions that focus on the Fund's long term objectives.
-Ultimately the effect of Covid-19 will be captured in the next Valuation and will be managed over the long-term time horizon to which the pension fund operates.
+COVID-19 caused significant volatility in financial markets over the financial year, though it was not the only event of note.
+Market activity is being monitored; however the Fund takes a long-term view, and continues to work closely with its advisers on making decisions that focus on the Fund's long-term objectives.
+Ultimately the effect of COVID-19 will be captured in the 2022 Valuation and will be managed over the long-term time horizon to which the Pension Fund operates.